oysteinur/Truss/README.md

 # Truss
-Program for å løse fagverkskonstruksjoner.
+Program for å beregne fagverkskonstruksjoner.